mr4tt/zotbot/README.md

 - [They Studied Dishonesty.
 Was Their Work a Lie?](https://www.newyorker.com/magazine/2023/10/09/they-studied-dishonesty-was-their-work-a-lie) - Dan Ariely and Francesca Gino became famous for their research into why we bend the truth.
 Now they’ve both been accused of fabricating data.

 # wikipedia
+- [Brain (computer virus)](https://en.wikipedia.org/w/index.php?title=Brain_(computer_virus)&oldid=1250503971) - Brain is the industry standard name for a computer virus that was released in its first form on 19 January 1986, and is considered to be the first computer virus for the IBM Personal Computer (IBM PC) and compatibles.

+- [Orson Welles Paul Masson advertisements](https://en.wikipedia.org/w/index.php?title=Orson_Welles_Paul_Masson_advertisements&oldid=1240190862) - Orson Welles acted in a series of advertisements for Paul Masson California wine from 1978 to 1981, best known for their slogan "We will sell no wine before its time," becoming a much-parodied cultural trope of the late 20th century.
+Years later, the commercials regained notoriety when a bootleg recording of out-takes was distributed, showing an app...

 - [Women in refrigerators](https://en.wikipedia.org/w/index.php?title=Women_in_refrigerators&oldid=1239816060) - Women in refrigerators is a literary trope coined by Gail Simone in 1999 describing a trend in fiction which involves female characters facing disproportionate harm, such as death, maiming, or assault, to serve as plot devices to motivate male characters, an event colloquially known as "fridging".
 Simone's original list of over 100 affected female c...

 - [1984 Rajneeshee bioterror attack](https://en.wikipedia.org/w/index.php?title=1984_Rajneeshee_bioterror_attack&oldid=1253467944) - In 1984, 751 people suffered food poisoning in The Dalles, Oregon, United States, due to the deliberate contamination of salad bars at ten local restaurants with Salmonella.
 A group of prominent followers of Rajneesh (later known as Osho) led by Ma Anand Sheela had hoped to incapacitate the voting population of the city so that their own candidates ...